Plan of Study

 - Enter your name and identification number as it appears in the admission letter.

 Research area should be chosen from one of ME’s fundamental areas below (not application areas); you should not put your thesis title.
-Professional Masters students should enter their specialization area under Research area; all other non-thesis candidates can leave this area blank.
+All non-thesis candidates can leave this area blank.